 - Hiring and retaining a diverse faculty and staff who reflect the populations we serve, including by:

-- Supporting and engaging an active Diversity Committee composed of faculty, staff, and students
+- Supporting and engaging an active Diversity, Equity, and Inclusion Committee composed of faculty and staff, with input from students

 - Forging productive relationships with difference and equity-focused groups on campus, including GO-MAP, OMA/D, and RSOs that engage with underrepresented populations of students